Reflection

 Reflection on meltdowns as survival mode, not failure - six scenes of inner dramatization and practical prevention strategies.

-You can write definitions and guides about meltdowns - but who reads them to the end? 🙃 And since everything works differently for me in every area… this is my 🎭
+You can write definitions and guides about meltdowns — but who actually reads them to the end?
+And because everything in me works a little differently, this is my version.

 Scene 1 — Tension Rises